 Why Moore Barlow?

-With a team of specialist probate lawyers, we can help make the process run smoothly minimising complications.
+With a team of highly specialist and experienced lawyers, we can help make the process run smoothly minimising complications.
 We take sensitivity into account just as much as legal advice, as we understand the difficult nature of the situation and how this can affect you.

 Working on complex estate administration to make the process as straightforward as possible for you

 Estate administration involves dealing with assets such as bank accounts, property, personal possessions, and sometimes even pets and animals.
 As executor, you will also play a role in collecting and realising assets, paying any debts, completing and submitting an Inheritance Tax Return, paying the inheritance tax due, dealing with the tax affairs of the deceased during their lifetime and throughout the administration and dividing the estate amongst beneficiaries.

 Estate administration can be a complicated and lengthy process, as all finances, assets and property will remain inaccessible until the court that deals with a deceased person’s affairs gives permission to deal with the assets.
 The value of the estate will confirm whether and what type of Grant of Representation will be required – usually a Grant of Probate or a Grant of Letters of Administration.

 An estate can pass either pursuant to the terms and provisions of a Will, or if a deceased person did not leave a Will, then their estate will pass in accordance with the intestacy rules.
 We can guide you through both the terms of the Will or the rules of intestacy.

 We can advise you on what type of Grant of Representation is needed – usually a Grant of Probate or a Grant of Letters of Administration although there are interim or urgent Grants that we can advise upon and obtain for you.